 - Be prepared for a counteroffer below your bottom line.

-5. Amendments & Cancellations – Understand your site's process and standards for these negotiation situations:
+5. Amendments & Cancellations – Understand your site’s process and standards for when amendments and/or cancellations happen:

 Using these five budget development tips can help sites prepare for budget challenges, avoid delays, and encourage smoother negotiations.
 By reaching an ideal but realistic budget, sites can help expedite the study start-up process and get patients the treatment they need in a more timely manner.